-An optional fan kit is available from your dealer See Accessories, page 23.
+An optional fan kit is available from your dealer See Accessories, page 27.
 If planning to use fan, locate heater near an electrical outlet.

-INSTALLING THERMOSTAT SENSING BULB (OPTIONAL)
+RELOCATING THERMOSTAT SENSING BULB (OPTIONAL)

-- Pull out the sensing bulb from the two clips located in the shipping position according to the direction as shown by the arrow.
-There is no need to take out the two bulb clips. - Take out the bulb clip from the hardware package and insert it into the square hole.
-Insert the sensing bulb into the bulb clip (see Figure 5).
+Pull out the sensing bulb from the two clips located in the shipping position according to the direction as shown by the arrow.
+There is no need to take out the two bulb clips.